With the EU’s privacy data regulation the GDPR now part of the regulatory landscape, we’re often asked about how our quiz maker cookies and tracking.

-We also use Matomo Analytics (to avoid having to use Google) with our creation tools so we can improve our quiz maker.
+We also use Matomo Analytics with our creation tools so we can improve our quiz maker.
 Both services save their own cookies – and you can see their respective cookie policies here:

-- Our customer support chat software – only visible with cookies on the Riddle home page and while using Riddle’s quiz maker.
+- Our customer support chat software – only visible with cookies on the Riddle home page, the Riddle blog and documentation and while using Riddle’s quiz maker.
 There are no tracking/cookies included in the embeds for your audience.

 - We are using a self hosted version of the Matomo Analytics tool on our homepage and while you are using the Riddle creator.